 Initial treatment (defined as surgery plus one radioactive iodine ablation plus thyroid replacement) is effective in inducing remission for 70% of patients.
-Extensive disease at diagnosis and larger tumor size predict failure to remit.
+Extensive disease at diagnosis and larger tumor size predict failure to achieve remission.
 With additional treatment, 89% of patients achieve remission.

-Treatment of recurrent papillary and follicular thyroid carcinoma
+Treatment of recurrent papillary and follicular (differentiated) thyroid carcinoma

 Treatment of medullary thyroid carcinoma